 These are all skills that youth work aims to develop.
 Spreading and supporting emotional intelligence can seem a difficult task for a youth worker, because it has such a ‘personal’ element.
 Soft skills are still a bit of a second-class topic, because they don’t produce an immediate and direct response or result.
 This is also true because we are still not aware enough about the importance and strength of emotional intelligence and emotional balance in our lives.

-Interestingly, Carneiro et al. (2014) also explains that for people from low socio-economic backgrounds, the influence of non-cognitive skills on their later outcomes is greater than for people from higher socio-economic categories.
+Interestingly, in the study, Carneiro also explains that for people from low socio-economic backgrounds, the influence of non-cognitive skills on their later outcomes is greater than for people from higher socio-economic categories.
 These findings suggest that disadvantaged young people, in particular, can benefit from activities that help them improve non-cognitive skills.
 These skills lead to better academic outcomes and higher qualifications.
 Youth work offers such development opportunities.

 Catalano et al. (2002) Positive Youth Development in the United States: Research Findings on Evaluations of Positive Youth Development Programs in Prevention & Treatment, Volume 5, Article 15, posted June 24, 2002.